top of page

 2022

-Material speculations sessions
+Material speculations sessions with professional designers

 When you think about your grandparents, is there an object or a place you immediately see in front of you?
 Can you recall childhood memories when you hold your grandmother's silk scarf?
 Now let’s imagine that you have to share these memories of your grandparents with a colleague.
 How would you transfer your unique experiences?
 And how would you know your colleague fully grasped the memories you have of your grandparents?